 Q1: Why should I consider making casseroles from leftover rice?

-A: Leftover rice is a treasure trove waiting to be reinvented!
+Leftover rice is a treasure trove waiting to be reinvented!
 Instead of letting those grains go to waste, casseroles transform them into comforting, hearty dishes bursting with flavor.
 It’s sustainable, economical, and a perfect way to reduce food waste while delighting your palate.
+It’s a fantastic way to practice circular economy principles in your kitchen.

 Q2: What types of rice work best in casseroles?

-A: Almost any rice can shine in a casserole-from fluffy jasmine and nutty basmati to sticky sushi rice or hearty brown rice.
+Almost any rice can shine in a casserole—from fluffy jasmine and nutty basmati to sticky sushi rice or hearty brown rice.
 Just make sure your leftover rice isn’t too dry or frozen; fluff it up with a little broth or sauce before layering.
+Different rice types, like Jasmine rice, offer unique aromatic qualities.

 Q3: How can I add variety and creativity to a rice casserole?